Scrapes and Breaks Repaired

 |

-Many times repair is permitted, but the specifications for repair are not defined, or the type of repair is not even mentioned.
+Repair is often permitted, but the specifications for repair are not defined, or the type of repair is not even mentioned.
 That's where we can help.

 |